w010/w_query2csv/README.md

 - try to set debug_allowed = 1 in config and access file with &debug=1 to check if the config is passed properly.
 - try to set "fields" to *, comment other parts of db query
 - check another table
-- set "default_enableColumns" to 0, maybe the table hasn't "deleted" and "hidden" fields
+- set "default_enableColumns" to 0, maybe the table doesn't have "deleted" and "hidden" fields
 - set "enableFields" to 0 (not just delete line!), maybe the table is not configured in TCA